 ePackets are faster than other methods from China, but ePacketcan’t beat Amazon or eBay for next day delivery.
 But considering how far the packages have to travel and the customs requirements, that’s not surprising!
 With ePacket, parcels generally arrive with customers in around 10-20 days.
 Although that is quite a long time, it means customers who can wait are able to access lower prices.

 Tracking & delivery updates

 Although ePacket provides much faster delivery than traditional methods from China, it’s still slow compared with domestic suppliers.
-Withcustomers waiting a longer time for their packages from China, it’s reassuring for them to know where their order is.
+With customers waiting a longer time for their packages from China, it’s reassuring for them to know where their order is.
 That’s why ePacket has complete tracking functions, with no extra cost.
-If you’re using suppliers from China to DropShip orders, mention ePacket on your listing.
-By doing so, you’ll reassure your customers that they will know where their order is, whenever they want an update.
+If you’re using suppliers from China to DropShip orders to your customers, mention ePacket on your listing.
+By doing so, you’ll reassure your customers that they can check where their order is, whenever they want an update.

 ePacket pricing is not only faster, but it’s also significantly cheaper than other delivery options.
 Overseas shipping costs can be over $50 – meaning that it’s not worth customers placing an order.
-With ePacket, shipping costs are significantly lower.
-Sellers can pass price savings on to customers to further increase sales, and make sure their profits aren’t dented.
+With ePacket, shipping costs are significantly lower, which means that sellers can pass price savings on to customers to further increase sales, and make sure their profits aren’t dented.

 Customers cover customs charges

 With ePacket, if there are customs, duties or taxes to be paid, they must be covered by the recipient.
 Not all items will incur fees, especially if they are lower priced goods.
 The good news for sellers is that there’s no additional costs to cover.
 There’s just one price, and when the package leaves them, it’s all done and dusted.